Prairie Spirit Trail State Park: Trail Route

-Future Expansion
+Future expansion

 The trail has been developed southward from the Iola trailhead to the town of Humboldt, about nine miles, led through the efforts of Thrive Allen County, a community organization, and the Allen County local government.
 This extension is named the Southwind Rail-Trail, and opened to the public on June 10, 2013.
-Future aspirations of the trail include intersecting the future Flint Hills Nature Trail, a 117 mi trail currently under construction connecting Herington, Kansas, to the west, and Osawatomie, Kansas, to the east, in Ottawa.
+Future aspirations of the trail include intersecting the future Flint Hills Nature Trail, a 117 mi trail under construction (as of 2024) connecting Herington, Kansas, to the west, and Osawatomie, Kansas, to the east, in Ottawa.
 The eastern section from Ottawa to Osawatomie is completed.
 This trail is also part of the ambitious Quad-State Trail project which will connect trails together in Nebraska, Kansas, Missouri, and Iowa.
 The project also includes the Katy Trail State Park in Missouri.

 Management

 The park is routinely patrolled by staff of the Kansas Department of Wildlife, Parks and Tourism and other law-enforcement agencies.
 Only non-motorized vehicles, and motorized wheelchairs, are allowed.
 A daily-use per-person permit is $3.50, and may be purchased at self-pay stations located at the Ottawa, Princeton, Richmond, Garnett, Welda, Carlyle, and Iola trail heads.
 Annual-use per-person permits are $12.50 and may be bought at sites in Ottawa, Garnett, and Iola.
 No permit is required for those age 15 or younger, or for use within the cities of Ottawa, Iola and Garnett.